AmrAhmedA/Tesla-Landing-Page/README.md

 An attempt to create Tesla web app landing page using React

 # Motivation
-Tesla's progressive web app reflect the modern vibe of the company philosophy. the interface is intuative, user-friendly.
+Tesla's progressive web app reflect the modern vibe of the company philosophy. the interface is intuative, user-friendly and it feel seamless and smooth.

 # About
 This project is made to refresh my mind and memory during my military army service.